 Committed Fund Balance - This classification includes amounts that have been limited to specific purposes as defined in the City's Municipal Code or through adoption of an ordinance by the City Council, the highest level of decision making authority of the City.
 These commitments may be changed or lifted but only by the same formal action that was used to impose the constraint originally.
+City Council has not delegated such authority.
 City Council action to commit fund balance must occur within the fiscal reporting period while the amount committed may be subsequently determined.

 Assigned Fund Balance - This classification includes amounts that are intended to be used by the City for specific purposes through the City Council budgetary actions but do not meet the criteria to be classified as restricted or committed.
 Intent is expressed by (a) the City Council or (b) a body or official to which the City Council has delegated the authority to assign amounts to be used for specific purposes.
-In governmental funds, other than the general fund, assigned fund balance represents the remaining amount that is not restricted or committed.